ym001/distancia/docs/MetricFinder.rst

 Academic Reference
 ------------------

 The development of the MetricFinder class is grounded in principles from data science and machine learning literature, where the selection of appropriate distance and similarity metrics is a critical step in many algorithms.
-Notable references that discuss metric selection include:
+Notable references that discuss metric selection include: :footcite:t:`metricfinder1`, :footcite:t:`metricfinder2`
-:footcite:t:`MetricFinder`

 .. footbibliography::

-Aggarwal, C. C., Hinneburg, A., & Keim, D. A. (2001).
-On the surprising behavior of distance metrics in high dimensional space.
-In International conference on database theory (pp. 420-434).
-Springer, Berlin, Heidelberg.
 These references provide a foundation for understanding the importance of metric selection in various applications, highlighting the need for tools like MetricFinder.

 Conclusion